jclausen/cbmongodb/README.md

 }
 ```

-Here's where we diverge from RDBMS:  MongoDB has a thing called a "cursor" on multiple record sets.
-It is also extremely fast (with some limitations) and, if you're going be returning a large number of documents, is the way to go.
+Here's where we diverge from RDBMS:  MongoDB uses a "cursor" on multiple record sets.
+It is extremely fast (with some limitations) and, if you're going be looping through a large number of documents, is the way to go.
+Because of the way the cursor is designed, it doesn't actually start executing queries on the database until the first time a record is requested.
 If we use the "asCursor" argument in find_all([boolean asCursor]), we recevie the cursor back:

 ```
 var people = this.reset().find_all(true);  //or find_all(asCursor=true), if you're feeling verbose